BernardZhao/docs/services/account.md

 If you are not able to use CalNet or SSH, or if you are a group and forgot your current password, you can meet a staff member in person during [[staff hours|staff-hours]].

-Please bring sufficient documentation as listed on the [[membership eligibility|doc membership/eligibility]] page to demonstrate that you are authorized to reset the account password.
+Please bring sufficient documentation as listed on the [membership eligibility](/docs/membership/eligibility) page to demonstrate that you are authorized to reset the account password.

 #### Manual verification of identity (typically for alumni with old accounts)    {manual-reset}